-AWE (one of the best 25 big companies to work for in the UK) offers an attractive array of benefits which include:
+As part of our People Promise, AWE (one of the best 25 big companies to work for in the UK) has a range of benefits to suit you.
+These include:

 - Opportunities for Professional Career Development that include funding for the annual membership of a relevant professional body, access to mentors and training